rcottinet/obsidian-image-organizer/README.md

 ## Features :

-- When a new media is add to a file, it will be saved in the active file folder (default) or at the root folder level
+- When a media is drop on a file, it can be saved in the active file directory (by default) or at the root folder level
 - The media can be saved in a specify folder (by default in 'media' folder)

 ## Demo :